ucam-department-of-psychiatry/crate/docs/source/faq_troubleshooting.rst

 anonymiser will not be able to read these, and this error can be ignored.

-“UnRtf: ... has stopped working”
+"UnRtf: ... has stopped working"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If a third-party program is used by CRATE for text extraction and fails, you